otrv4/otrv4/otrv4.md

 RECEIVE_WHITESPACE_TAG
   Allow to receive whitespace tags.
 ```
+(TODO: do we want to specify backwards compatibility with earlier whitespace flags?)

 For example, Alice could set up her client so that it speaks version 4 of the
 OTR protocol.
 Nevertheless, she may also add an exception for Charlie, who she